 That is where you will live.
 Since you'll be living there (and be the borrower), you can generally buy a home with about 5 percent down at a low interest rate.
 By contrast, an investment property requires at least 20 percent down and typically comes with a higher interest rate on the mortgage.
 There is less of a chance of a borrower defaulting on their mortgage for their home than for an investment unit, so lenders require less money down and offer better terms.

-From here the objective is to continually buy properties as a primary residence, move in and live in it, and then rent it to suitable tenants when you are ready to buy the next one.
+From here the objective is to continually buy properties as a primary residence, move in, live in them, and then rent them to suitable tenants when you are ready to buy the next one.

 This approach does require moving about every year, however.

-But for a 22-year old just graduating from college, that means you will own ten pieces of property by your early thirties.
+But if you're a 22-year-old just graduating from college, that means you will own 10 pieces of property by your early 30s.
 If a 15-year mortgage is obtained and paid off early, several could be owned free and clear.
 That would provide for a significant stream of income for the investor.
-From that flow of funds, more properties can be purchased, too, into the future if you wanted to.
+From that flow of funds, more properties can be purchased, too, continuing into the future if you wanted to.

 Other Ways to Hustle in Real Estate